UDaygupta12512/UDaygupta12512/README.md

 ###

-<p align="left">Hello World!!   <br>I am a 3rd year B.Tech student majoring in Computer Science and Engineering at MIET in Meerut.
+<p align="left">Hello World!!   <br>I am a 4 th year B.Tech student majoring in Computer Science and Engineering at MIET in Meerut.
 I have a keen interest in coding and problem-solving, and I am proficient in both DSA and Development.
 I often participate in competitive coding contests.
 I continuously seek opportunities to expand my knowledge and stay current with the latest advancements in the field.
 With my strong technical skills, collaborative mindset, and dedication to excellence, I am confident in my ability to contribute to the success of any software development team.
 I enjoy learning new technologies and applying them in creative and practical ways. 💻<br>Please contact me at udayapril22@gmail.com regarding work opportunities, collaboration, or to discuss.</p>

 ###